OpenDSA/OpenDSA/RST/en/Glossary.rst

       there exists a :term:`Deterministic Finite Automata` :math:`M` such that :math:`L = L(M)`.

+   regular expression
+      A way to specify a set of strings that define a language using the operators of union, contatenation, and star-closure.
+      A regular expression defines some :term:`regular language`.

    relation
       In set notation, a relation :math:`R` over set :math:`\mathbf{S}` is a set of ordered pairs from